 Utilizing taxation and revenues generated by sharing economy businesses to target specific social benefits.
-As cited earlier, Washington D.C.'s Vehicle for Hire Innovation Act has resulted in creation of a fund used by the city to purchase and operate wheelchair-accessible for-hire vehicles and to train drivers.
-Also in Washington, D.C., the city has a contract with Uber to transport university victims of sexual assault to hospitals.51 Similar workable models may include using TNC services to transport elderly or other populations, or earmarking revenues raised through taxation of homesharing services toward an affordable housing fund.
+As cited earlier, Washington D.C.'s Vehicle for Hire Innovation Act has resulted in creation of a fund used or earmarking revenues raised through taxation of homesharing services toward an affordable housing fund.